 A dedicated push is expected to drive a significant growth in NRL memberships over the next three years.
-Credit: NRL Photos Copyright: NRL Photos
+Credit: Colin Whelan.
+Copyright: NRL Photos.

 A conference meeting of club chief executives has backed a strategic drive by the NRL to take membership levels to a new level in transforming the supporter base of the game.